symbiote/silverstripe-queuedjobs/README.md

 Doorman is included by default, and allows for asynchronous task processing.

-This requires that you are running an a *nix based system, or within some kind of environment emulator such as cygwin.
+This requires that you are running an a unix based system, or within some kind of environment emulator such as cygwin.

 In order to enable this, configure the ProcessJobQueueTask to use this backend.